brilliant-mmcguire/brilliant-mmcguire.github.io/index.md

 Our investors bring their whole selves to the table and commit their full canopy of resources; their time, energy, know-how, expertise and money.
 This is proactive capital at work.

-Our prime specialism is digital - product engineering, service delivery, strategy and transformation - complimented with expertise in complementary fields.
+Our prime specialism is digital - product engineering, service delivery, strategy and transformation - complimented with expertise in other fields.

 We ask our members to invest career capital alongside financial capital.
 - Financial investment is made on a matched funding basis.